dotnet/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 > [!IMPORTANT]
 > This feature is in preview.
 Integration with other gRPC features is not complete and testing is required.
 >
-> Client-side load balancing is currently:
->
-> * Only available in pre-release versions of `Grpc.Net.Client` on NuGet.org.
+> Client-side load balancing is currently only available in prerelease versions of `Grpc.Net.Client` on NuGet.org.
-> * Not supported when used with [gRPC client factory](xref:grpc/clientfactory).

 ## Configure gRPC client-side load balancing